folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 onComponentWillUnmount | func | Exposes React `componentWillUnmount`.
 Called with all of this component's props onResetAll | func | Callback for when all filters/search is reset/cleared resultsOnNeedMore | func | Custom data-fetching function, triggered when getting near the end of the fetched data.
-Void return, accepts an object with `records`, `source`, `direction`, `index`, `firstIndex`, and `askAmount`
+Void return, accepts an object with `records`, `source`, `direction`, `index`, `firstIndex`, and `askAmount` showSingleResult | boolean | Whether to auto-show the details record when a search returns a single row validateSearchOnSubmit | func | Validates the search query (passed as a parameter) before submission.
+Submission will be prevented if this returns false.

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.